AwwLivSos/Zumbul/README.md

 ## 🚀 How to Install
 1. Go to the **[Releases](https://github.com/AwwLivSos/Zumbul/releases)** tab on GitHub.
 2. Download the latest `.apk` file for Android.
-3. Install the app on your AR-compatible device and start growing!
+3. Install the app on your AR-compatible device!

 ---